obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 ### Tags

+See [[Tags]] for important information about how tags behave in the Tasks plugin.

 - `group by tags`
   - The tags of the tasks or `(No tags)`.
 If the task has multiple tags, it will show up under every tag.